(This job posting is also available as a PDF)

 How to apply

 If this position is of interest to you, your application or inquiries are welcome!
-Please submit your CV, including two professional references, to email@example.com by May 31, 2022.
+Please submit your CV, including two professional references, to email@example.com.

 Only successful applicants will be contacted.